 A thermal imaging sensor with zoom lens provided high-quality imagery in real time to the ground station, allowing accurate target location and adjustment of fire.
 Flight control was by a lightweight autopilot which received commands from a ground crew in the mobile control cabin, using a ground data terminal and two-way secure data link.
 The sensor pod was gyro-stabilised and protected by the RPV landing inverted, assisted by a parachute.
 The tops of the tail fins and the wing tips were frangible to protect the pod and easily replaced.

 Phoenix operated in Kosovo in 1999 and later saw service in the first Iraq War, in an environment far different from the one for which it had been intended.
 By then, enormous advances in electronics and sensor technology had overtaken the pioneering design and Phoenix was withdrawn from service in 2008.
-The RPV on display had been displayed in Marconi Way, by the entrance to the Airport Works factory of what is now BAE SYSTEMS.
-After the ravages of weather, it has been restored to display condition for BAE SYSTEMS by MAPSL.
+The RPV that was restored had been displayed in Marconi Way, by the entrance to the Airport Works factory at BAE SYSTEMS.
+After the ravages of weather, it was restored to display condition for BAE SYSTEMS by MAPSL but remains in store.
 The wings and fuselage of a second RPV have been rebuilt by MAPSL and were eventually sold in 2018 to the Boscombe Down Aviation Collection at Old Sarum.